 Testimony of the atonement?… what is that even really supposed to mean?
 Testimony is defined as “the evidence or proof provided by the existence or appearance of something”.
 Shouldn’t you be asking if we have faith (which is belief, even in the absence of definitive evidence) in Jesus?
 Similar to my last answer, I think it would be more constructive to talk about my relationship with Christ and what he means to me rather than just whether I have a “testimony” of his roles and incomprehensible “atonement” (however you want to define that complex concept).
 I’d rather share my understanding of Christ and his life/death as a living archetype or symbol of universal love, overflowing mercy, forgiveness and harmony as well as the at-one-ness or unity of all creation—my interpretation of the scriptures to worship him, not so much as a singular person per se, (since only an egomaniac would want to be worshiped) but as a mediator/symbol of a unified heavenly group or ideal with which I try to align (see John 17, D&C 88:6–13,41; Acts 17:28, etc).
 I believe the “Atonement of Christ” motivates all of my desires to love and reconcile the differences of belief I see in this world (Gather together in one, all things; D&C 27:13).
 Using yes or no concerning my testimony of Jesus as a righteousness test, insults my understanding of what Jesus and his atonement came to offer.
 Isn’t that what the Pharisees would have done?
 Isn’t that what the Jewish High Priests & Pilate tried to do when they tried Jesus and crucified him?
 Didn’t they give him their own cultural religious test — measuring Him against their preconceived notions of what the prophesied Messiah should be and declared that he failed?

 One of the reasons why this upsets me a bit is because although I have had many spiritual and emotional experiences to base my “testimony” on—I know a lot of LDS people who haven’t.
-They have no “testimony” and operate purely on faith—and that should be ok.
+They have no “testimony” and operate purely on faith and hope—and that should be ok.
 Because of the way these questions are structured, these individuals often express how “unworthy” they feel.
 They feel pressured to lie about their ‘testimony’ just so they can get married or sealed to family.
 This upsets me given the fact that the Jewish leadership excommunicated Jesus and threw him (and his followers) out of the synagogue for non-conformity to predominate cultural beliefs.
 Joseph Smith, our own religious founder was also ostracized from his religious community for his differing views on Jesus.
 How about let’s ask questions to serve as a launch pad for teaching & sharing, not a test of righteousness.

 3. Do you have a testimony of the restoration of the gospel in these the latter days?